undrafted/evem/README.md

 // removing a callback
 emitter.removeOn(CLICK_EVENT, clickCallback);

+// removing an event and all its callbacks emitter.removeEvent(CLICK_EVENT);

 // or if you prefer to not keep track of listener callbacks, `on` returns a callback remover const removeClickListener = emitter.on(CLICK_EVENT, clickCallback);
 removeClickListener();